In short...

-How does expoze.io work?
+How does it work?
+Let's dive in.

 Our training data

+Our network was trained on the attention data of thousands of participants.
+These participants together looked at more than 10,000 images.
 Each image was seen by at least 50 participants.
 This resulted in a training data set with a “gold truth” attention heatmap for each image.

 Before training, the GAN has random weights, resulting in faulty heatmaps.
 The difference between the predicted heatmap and the “gold truth” heatmap is the error.
 Mathematical procedures subsequently adjust the weights in a way that reduces this error.